lookfirst/monker/README.md

 <https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/>

 # Ideas
- - Use buy/sell orders in all exchanges to predict price in the short term
+ - use multiple exchange data to build a short term prediction model
- - Dump historical data into MongoDB
+ - arbitrage uses 2x withdraw, buy cheap in one, sell in another
+ - use bitcoin price to take an edge on altcoins price